rtyler/brokenco.de/_posts/2022-06-09-alc-day-five.md

 dress is **cold**.

 The last time I did a century I rode around 40 miles before my first rest stop.
-While that was foolish, a comfortable pae and a hearty breakfast can take me quite a long way.
+While that was foolish, a comfortable pace and a hearty breakfast can take me quite a long way.
 Today I needed to hit up two rest stops, a water stop, and lunch.
 I _needed_ to stop because I knew I was going to have some time to kill.